Tanq16/linksnapper/README.md

 # Why Create This?

 There are numerous bookmark managers available, and they're great.
 My personal favorites are Hoarder and Linkwarden.
-But I wanted an even simpler solution that I could integrate my AI-Context project with, mainly to get text-based backups of my links and repositories.
 I also wanted a significantly simpler format of links to create a shareable repository from my bookmarks.
-LinkSnapper was created to be that lightweight, no-nonsense bookmark manager that just works. (*Integration of AI-Context is a WIP*)
+LinkSnapper was created to be that lightweight, no-nonsense bookmark manager that just works.

 # Features